slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9815-7/packetizer_raw_output.md

 Amend Section 7.1 to indicate that the Address Family Link Descriptor TLV is located in the Link NLRI’s descriptor set rather than in the BGP‑LS Attribute.

+**Severity:** Low
+  *Basis:* Although this misreference is unlikely to affect essential SPF functionality, it creates an underspecification that may lead to implementation confusion.

+**Confidence:** High

 ---

 ## Report 3: 9815-7-3